PasangvmtTenzin/IDS-Project/README.md

 ## Setup and Running

 1.  **Clone the repository (if applicable) or create the files as listed.**
+    Ensure all directories and files match the structure above.
+Pay special attention to the ./configs/dns/ directory and its contents.

 2.  **Make attack scripts executable:**
     ```bash